kjankaew/RainDataThailand_Mini_Project_KJ/README.md

 The goal is to familiarize with python and matplotlib in manipulating and visualizing data.
 The timeline of this project is about 3 weeks.

-I have a passion in physical sciences and lately I am taking an interest in global warming.
+I have a passion in sciences, especially those related to Earth Sciences and natural hazards.
+Lately, I am taking an interest in global warming.
-You can see my list of publication here https://scholar.google.co.th/citations?user=l6B4VrgAAAAJ&hl=en
+You can see my list of publication in this link https://scholar.google.co.th/citations?user=l6B4VrgAAAAJ&hl=en

-In this mini project use rainfall data from rain station across Thailand from 1987 to (August) 2022.
+In this mini project I use rainfall data from rain stations across Thailand and from 1987 to (August) 2022.

 Main research questions which I have set out since the biginning are: